bolcer/FXPassThrough/README.md

 If you can to run the project from a Docker container.
 You can pull the project with following command:

 `docker pull cemsinan/fx_pass_through`

+You also need to `git clone` the this project from Github to a `<local-path-to-project-repository>`.

+To run make all through Docker:

+`docker run --rm -v <local-path-to-project-repository>/BC-motor-vehicle-incidents:cemsinan/fx_pass_through make -C '/cemsinan/fx_pass_through' all`

+To run make clean through Docker:

+`docker run --rm -v <local-path-to-project-repository>/BC-motor-vehicle-incidents:cemsinan/fx_pass_through make -C '/cemsinan/fx_pass_through' clean`

 ## Author